AiviaCommunity/3D-RCAN/README.md

 When the input (specified by “-i”) is a directory, the output (“-o”) must be a directory too.
 The output directory is created by the script if it doesn’t exist yet.

 You can also specify a directory where ground truth images are located.
-The ground truth directory must contain the same number of images as the input dir.
+The ground truth directory must contain the same number of images as the input directory.

 `python apply.py -m model_dir -i input_dir -g ground_truth_dir -o output_dir`